Ukrainian troops retake most of Donetsk airport from rebels

 Rebel leader Alexander Zakharchenko blamed the shelling around Donetsk on the Ukrainian army.
 "We're talking about Kiev trying to unleash war again," Interfax quoted him as saying.

-The ceasefire agreed in Minsk in early September has been regularly violated since the start by both sides, and fighting has flared up again since plans for peace talks last week were abandoned.
+A ceasefire agreed at the talks in Minsk, capital of Belarus, in early September has been regularly violated since the start by both sides, and fighting has flared up again since plans for peace talks last week were abandoned.

-In Donetsk, a coal-and-steel city with a pre-war population of almost 1 million, residents reported a sharp upturn in fighting.
+In Donetsk, a coal-and-steel city with a pre-war population of almost a million, residents reported a sharp intensification of fighting.

+"It was impossible to sleep - explosions, the walls were shaking.
+It seemed like they were firing from near the building ...
+The DNR (rebel) army were firing from our district," 53-year-old advertising executive Alla said by telephone.

+Forty-year-old plumber Andrey Tkachenko, who lives in the southern part of Donetsk, said the shelling had become noticeably worse in the past 24 hours.

 The World Health Organisation says more than 4,800 people have been killed in the conflict.